Yaa-Kali-Python/skills-github-pages/_posts/2025-05-20-Remote-Access-Graphic-User-Interface.md

 Two of the most prevalent Remote Desktop Tools are Teamviewer and Windows Remote Desktop Connection, once known as Terminal Services Client.

-Okay let’s being the Enumeration:
+Okay let’s begin the Enumeration:
 I started with a ping.
 It worked then I moved to the next step.
 An nmap scan.
 `Sudo nmap -sV {target_IP}` The scan returns 5 open ports.
 From using the -sV tag we can see the versions and services running on each open port.
 Examining them may reveal potential vulnerabilities due to outdated software.